Muadh-Adekunle-Monsuru/400L-Notes/Second Semester/CPS 406/Building Web Applications.md

 ### **Key Takeaway**
 Web applications blend frontend and backend technologies to deliver dynamic, interactive experiences.
 Success depends on planning, modern tools, and addressing challenges like security and scalability.
 Trends like PWAs and AI integration are shaping the future.

----
-**Format:** Clear headings, bullet points, and tables for easy readability.
-Highlighted key terms and examples.